wolfi-dev/dag/k8s.md

     --num-nodes      1
 ```

-(Arm nodes currently require `us-central1` and a recent Kubernetes version, which you get from the Rapid release channel.)
+(Arm nodes currently require `us-central1` and a recent Kubernetes version, which you get from the Rapid release channel.
+Arm nodes do not currently support auto-provisioning, so these nodes will just be on -- and charging money -- all the time.
+Delete this node pool when you don't use it.)

 Then request an arm64 build and see logs: